Pass Program Working Group

-The 25-member working group convened in March 2017 to evaluate RTD’s pass programs is approaching the end of its yearlong effort.
-The group meets one final time, on February 27, 2018, to work through the details of a consensus recommendation to be offered to the agency’s senior leadership team, then to the board of directors for consideration.
-With board approval, the earliest the public could experience any change resulting from the group’s recommendation would be early 2019, a year after the study had concluded.
+The 25-member working group convened in March 2017 to evaluate RTD’s pass programs completed its yearlong effort in February with the creation of a recommendation that will be reviewed by RTD staff and considered for approval by the agency’s board of directors.
+With board approval, the earliest the public could experience any change resulting from the group’s recommendation would be early 2019.

 The purpose of the study is to evaluate RTD’s existing pass programs, including equity and underlying policies, and recommend whether new pass programs are needed.

 The pass program study includes the following steps:

 - Revisiting and refining goals for each pass program

 - Refining pricing and administration of each pass program